enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:get_equipment|>

-Returns a list of the given entity's equipment including other players.
-It is ordered as following: [mainhand, offhand, helmet, chestplate, leggings, boots]
+Returns a list of the given entity's currently worn equipment as item types.
+Comes in the order: mainhand, offhand, boots, leggings, chestplate, helmet

 ;;;;;